databricks/cli/docs/commands.md

  * `--status` - Filter by status `ENABLED` or `DISABLED`.
  * `--storage-configuration-id` - Filter by storage configuration ID.

-### `bricks account log-delivery patch-status` - Enable or disable log delivery configuration.
+### `databricks account log-delivery patch-status` - Enable or disable log delivery configuration.

 Enables or disables a log delivery configuration.
 Deletion of delivery configurations is not supported, so disable log delivery configurations that are no longer needed.
 Note that you can't re-enable a delivery configuration if this would violate the delivery configuration limits described under [Create log delivery](#operation/create-log-delivery-config).

-## `bricks account metastore-assignments` - These commands manage metastore assignments to a workspace.
+## `databricks account metastore-assignments` - These commands manage metastore assignments to a workspace.

 These commands manage metastore assignments to a workspace.

-### `bricks account metastore-assignments create` - Assigns a workspace to a metastore.
+### `databricks account metastore-assignments create` - Assigns a workspace to a metastore.

 Creates an assignment to a metastore for a workspace

-### `bricks account metastore-assignments delete` - Delete a metastore assignment.
+### `databricks account metastore-assignments delete` - Delete a metastore assignment.

 Deletes a metastore assignment to a workspace, leaving the workspace with no metastore.

-### `bricks account metastore-assignments get` - Gets the metastore assignment for a workspace.
+### `databricks account metastore-assignments get` - Gets the metastore assignment for a workspace.

 Gets the metastore assignment, if any, for the workspace specified by ID.
 If the workspace is assigned a metastore, the mappig will be returned.
 If no metastore is assigned to the workspace, the assignment will not be found and a 404 returned.

-### `bricks account metastore-assignments list` - Get all workspaces assigned to a metastore.
+### `databricks account metastore-assignments list` - Get all workspaces assigned to a metastore.

 Gets a list of all Databricks workspace IDs that have been assigned to given metastore.

-### `bricks account metastore-assignments update` - Updates a metastore assignment to a workspaces.
+### `databricks account metastore-assignments update` - Updates a metastore assignment to a workspaces.

 Updates an assignment to a metastore for a workspace.
 Currently, only the default catalog may be updated